Au revoir 2017: Bienvenue 2018

 Often when you read a dessert recipe, it looks too convoluted, not worth the time and trouble to make.
 But when you watch a professional chef execute that same recipe, it looks so easy, so effortless, that it builds your own own confidence.

-Years ago, I took lessons with the late Mr Maurice Moore Betty.
-In the vanguard of New York City chefs teaching students to prepare three-course meals with French flair, he held classes in his townhouse in midtown Manhattan.
-There were six or seven of us to a class, and we met weekly.
-From him, we learned far more than how to follow a recipe for, say, Beef Wellington (the latest thing in the '70s!) or a cold lemon mousse sprinkled with sugar-coated violets.
-For after we had followed the recipes and completed the preparations, we would sit down at a beautifully appointed table with silverware, crystal and fine china to enjoy our efforts, along with Mr Moore-Betty who poured the wine with a liberal hand.
-Very French, indeed.
+Years ago, I took cooking lessons with the late Mr Maurice Moore Betty.
+In the vanguard of New York City chefs then teaching students to prepare three-course meals with French flair, he held classes in his townhouse in midtown Manhattan.
+There were six or seven of us to a class, and we would meet weekly.
+From him we learned far more than how to follow a recipe for Beef Wellington or how to decorate a cold lemon mousse with sugar-coated violets.
+For after we had followed the recipes and completed the preparations, we'd sit down at a beautifully appointed table with silverware, crystal and fine china to enjoy our efforts.
+As did Mr Moore-Betty who poured the wines with a liberal hand.
+Very French.

 Currently there are three classes listed: A pastry ‘lovers’ class on Saturday, February 10th at $115 per person plus tax and gratuity.
-The others on Saturday March 24 and Saturday April 21st at $85 per person.
+The other two are on Saturday March 24 and Saturday April 21st at $85 per person.
 See the beautifully designed Vaucluse website for further information and to register.
 To work in a professional kitchen would be fun.

 January 1, 2018

-But what's a New Year's Eve without a New Year's Day?
-Then, it was on to Café Luxembourg for brunch, where the huevos rancheros were a huge hit and my omelet with chèvre merited the title of ‘best ever.’
-Café Luxembourg, with an artsy crowd and a fun-loving atmosphere is perfect for any celebration, but especially for New Year’s Day.
-That said, the phone never stopped ringing and the good cheer of the receptionist (above, right) never faded.
+But what's New Year's Eve without New Year's Day?
+For the four of us it was on to Café Luxembourg for brunch, where the huevos rancheros proved a huge hit with the guys, and the omelet with chèvre merited a ‘best ever’ from the gals.
+Café Luxembourg with its artsy crowd and fun-loving atmosphere is perfect for any celebration, especially on New Year’s Day when the telephone never stopped ringing and the good cheer of the receptionist (above, right) never faded.